Genericson/sbt/README.md

 ======================

 SBT is a collection (well, maybe "collection" is too strong a word at this point) c++11 headers released as open source (see license in source files).
+Keep in mind that these classes have not been thoroughly tested and likely contain runtime surprises.

 Current Features
 -----------------